symfony/symfony-docs/cookbook/security/entity_provider.rst

 ==================================================================

 The security layer is one of the smartest tools of Symfony.
 It handles two
 things: the authentication and the authorization processes.
-Although it seems quiet complex to understand how everything works internally, this security system is very flexible and allows you to plug your application to any authentication backends like an Active Directory, an OAuth server or a database.
+Although it may seem difficult to understand how it works internally, the security system is very flexible and allows you to integrate your application with any authentication backend, like Active Directory, an OAuth server or a database.

 Introduction
 ------------